Horticultural Options in Plant Sciences

 Fifteen (15) applicants will be selected to attend.
 Individuals enrolled in the program attend specifically designed classes on the campus of Texas A&M University.
 Students take classes alongside traditional Texas A&M students both during the fall and spring semester.
 During the fall semester, students take content-specific classes, field-based experience classes (to prepare for their practicum), a professionalism class, and a class of their choice to foster their independent living skills.
 Independent living skills are taught in conjunction with the Brazos Valley Center for Independent Living.

-Eligibility: Individuals applying for the HOPS and W.A.C.O. project.
-Participants must be 18 years of age by the start date of the program, 6/11/21.
-Complete applications must be submitted and received by 5/01/2021***Acceptance is not guaranteed.
-A panel of reviewers will score applications after the application deadline, 5/01/2021.
-You will be notified in
+Individuals applying for the HOPS and W.A.C.O. project.
+Participants must be 18 years of age by the start date of the program, 6/11/22.

 April of the status of your application.
 Acceptance in this program is contingent on a successful completion of the W.A.C.O.
 Program and a passing score in the Garden Science 101 class of W.A.C.O.